efraimdahl/CryptoTokenExchange/README.md

-This is a plain javascript no-server setup to read a set of token balances from any wallet based on etherium.
+This is a plain javascript to read a set of token balances from any wallet based on etherium.

 In order for this to work in your browser your browser must be able to function as an ETH-Node.